SublimateTheBerry/zap/README.md

 <h2>📜 License</h2>

-Zap is licensed under the MIT License.
+Zap is licensed under the Custom License.
 See the [LICENSE](LICENSE) file for more details.